 See, building a web-based business is low-cost and offers virtually any would-be entrepreneur the opportunity to grow a business on-line on a shoestring budget.
 Where else can you find all the tools to build a paying business for less than four bucks a month?
-Next, consider many of the fast-growing fields within the Internet industry such as web design, social media consulting, graphics design.
+Next, consider many of the fast-growing fields within the Internet industry such as web design, social media sites consulting, graphics design.
 A teen business can be built to provide Internet services to the companies looking for web design, social media consulting, or graphic design services.
-Hence, these necessities to start these popular business options are included with most website hosting accounts.
+Hence, these change management skills and other necessities to start these popular business options are included with most website hosting accounts.

 Website hosting provides the tools to start a teen business.